syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Table-Of-Contents/Update-table-of-contents).

 ## Creating table of contents with user-defined styles

 The following code example shows how to create table of contents with user-defined styles instead of heading styles.